Revisiting Prior Custody And Support Orders

 - A parent fails to return children after visitation.

 - A parent fails to pay child support.

 - A spouse fails to sell property or turn over assets under a marital property division order.

-For more information or to schedule a consultation with a Fort Collins post-decree modifications lawyer at our firm, call 970-237-5694 (866-686-1410 toll free) or fill out the contact form on this website.
+We can help you determine the best moves to make for your family at this time.
+For more information or to schedule a consultation with a lawyer at our firm, call 970-237-5694 (866-686-1410 toll free) or fill out the contact form on this website.